nickloughren/Focus-Pal/README.md

-# StudyShame
+# 😁📚StudyShame📚😁

-The accountability partner for those with no friends.
+### The accountability partner for those without a real study buddy.

-StudyShame keeps you on task and gets dissappointed with you when you miss your targets.
+StudyShame uses guilt & passive aggression to keep you on task and make sure you don't miss your targets.
 It includes a countdown timer and a periodic semi-random check-in to ensure that you're always on task.

 Other features include: